LauVid/Birkas/README.md

-# Untitled-Card-Game
+# Birkas
-Game created for Design of multimedia systems module
+Game created for Fundementals Of Game Development module